magentabusiness/magentabusiness.github.io/_includes/templates/install/tb-30-update.md

 {% capture tb_3_0_upgrade_note %}
-**Important note before upgrading to ThingsBoard 3.0**
+**Important note before upgrading to IoT Hub 3.0**
- - ThingsBoard UI was rewritten from AngularJS 1.5.8 to use Angular 9.
+ - IoT Hub UI was rewritten from AngularJS 1.5.8 to use Angular 9.
    - What does it mean?
      - Generally speaking, it means: state of the art application, easier development of front-end elements, performance improvements and more flexibility with UI customizations.
    - How to upgrade?